software-mansion/protostar/website/docs/tutorials/07-testing/README.md

 The setup case hook is bound to a matching test case and is executed just before the test case itself.
-These hooks are executed with a context built by the `__setup__` hook, but in isolation for each test separately, before jumping into the test case function itself.
+Setup case hook is executed with a context built by the `__setup__` hook, but in isolation for each test separately.
+After it, Protostar immediately executes the test case function itself.
 This makes them useful to extract test-specific setup logic from tested code itself.

 ```cairo title="Using setup case hook to prepare test-specific state"